ahmed-eldin/js-mouse-design/README.md

 # JavaScript Rainbow Mouse Design

 This project showcases a fun and interactive rainbow mouse design created with JavaScript.
 The mouse cursor is transformed into a colorful rainbow trail as it moves across the screen.
-It adds a delightful and playful element to the user experience, making it enjoyable to navigate through the webpage.
+It adds a colorful and creative element to the user experience, making it enjoyable to navigate through the webpage.

 ## How to Use